symfony-cmf/symfony-cmf-docs/bundles/menu/introduction.rst

 ------------

-You can install this bundle `with composer`_ using the ``symfony-cmf/menu-bundle`` package.
+You can install this bundle `with composer`_ using the `symfony-cmf/menu-bundle`_ package.

 Creating a Simple Persistant Menu
 ---------------------------------

-A menu created using the KnpMenuBundle is made up of a heierachy of class instances implementing ``NodeInterface``.
+A menu created using the KnpMenuBundle is made up of a hierarchy of class instances implementing ``NodeInterface``.
 This is also true of a menu created using MenuBundle documents.